 - Who will conduct the initial resume screening process and phone interviews?

-- What’s the timeline for screening resumes, pre-screening candidates and presenting candidates to the hiring manager?
+- What’s the timeline for screening resumes, hosting phone interviews, and presenting candidates to the hiring manager?

-- How quickly will the hiring manager respond to HR after receiving resumes and interviewing candidates?
+- How quickly will the hiring manager determine who they’d like to interview?

 - Who will be responsible for checking references and extending the job offer?